Sinking of the Titanic: Departure of the lifeboats

 Other couples refused to be separated.
 Ida Straus, the wife of Macy's department store co-owner and former member of the United States House of Representatives Isidor Straus, told her husband: "We have been living together for many years.
 Where you go, I go."
-They sat down in a pair of deck chairs and waited for the end.
+They sat down in a pair of deck chairs and awaited their end.
 The industrialist Benjamin Guggenheim changed out of his life vest and sweater into top hat and evening dress and declared his wish to go down like a gentleman.

 At this point, the vast majority of passengers who had boarded lifeboats were from first- and second-class.
 Few third-class (steerage) passengers had made it up onto the deck, and most were still lost in the maze of corridors or trapped behind gates and partitions that segregated the accommodation for the steerage passengers from the first- and second-class areas.
 This segregation was not simply for social reasons, but was a requirement of United States immigration laws, which mandated that third-class passengers be segregated to control immigration and to prevent the spread of infectious diseases.
 First- and second-class passengers on transatlantic liners disembarked at the main piers on Manhattan Island, but steerage passengers had to go through health checks and processing at Ellis Island.
 In at least some places, Titanic's crew appear to have actively hindered the steerage passengers' escape.
 Some of the gates were locked and guarded by crew members, apparently to prevent the steerage passengers from rushing the lifeboats.
 Irish survivor Margaret Murphy wrote in May 1912:

 Before all the steerage passengers had even a chance of their lives, the Titanic's sailors fastened the doors and companionways leading up from the third-class section ...
 A crowd of men was trying to get up to a higher deck and were fighting the sailors; all striking and scuffling and swearing.
 Women and some children were there praying and crying.
 Then the sailors fastened down the hatchways leading to the third-class section.
 They said they wanted to keep the air down there so the vessel could stay up longer.
 It meant all hope was gone for those still down there.